EpohSiEreht/GridBox/README.md

 Codepen demo for v2: [https://codepen.io/epohsiereht/pen/aWPpZd](https://codepen.io/epohsiereht/pen/wdLQpM)

 ## Differences between v1 and v2
 Version 1 followed the same syntax as Bootstrap.
-After receiving feedback from Rachel Andrew, I realized that Grid Layout is about semantic class names rather than presentational class names.
+After receiving feedback, I realized that Grid Layout is about semantic class names rather than presentational class names.
 So I removed the row wrapper and opted to just add a sub-items class along with the column class to set up nested columns.
 1. Removed the row class wrapper.
 2. To nest, you just need to add .sub-items class along with the column class.
 3. Added grids for \<header>, \<main>, and \<footer> tags.